openid/eKYC-IDA/openid-connect-4-identity-assurance.md

   * `assurance_details`: OPTIONAL.
 JSON array denoting the details about how the evidence complies with the `policy`.
 When present this array MUST have at least one member.
 Each member can have the following sub-elements:
      * `assurance_type`: OPTIONAL.
 String denoting which part of the `assurance_process` the evidence fulfils.
     * `assurance_classification`: OPTIONAL.
 String reflecting how the `evidence` has been classified or measured as required by the `trust_framework`.
+    * `evidence_ref`: OPTIONAL.
+JSON array of the evidence being referred to.
+When present this array MUST have at least one member.
       * `txn`: REQUIRED.
 Identifier referring to the `txn` used in the `check_details`.
 The OP MUST ensure that `txn` is present in the `check_details` when `evidence_ref` element is used.
+      * `evidence_metadata`: OPTIONAL.
+Object indicating any meta data about the `evidence` that is required by the `assurance_process` in order to demonstrate compliance with the `trust_framework`.
+It has the following sub-elements:
+        * `evidence_classification`: OPTIONAL.
+String indicating how the process demonstrated by the `check_details` for the `evidence` is classified by the `assurance_process` in order to demonstrate compliance with the `trust_framework`.

 `time`: OPTIONAL.
 Time stamp in ISO 8601 [@!ISO8601] `YYYY-MM-DDThh:mm[:ss]TZD` format representing the date and time when the identity verification process took place.
 This time might deviate from (a potentially also present) `document/time` element since the latter represents the time when a certain evidence was checked whereas this element represents the time when the process was completed.
 Moreover, the overall verification process and evidence verification can be conducted by different parties (see `document/verifier`).
 Presence of this element might be required for certain trust frameworks.